datawire/forge/README.md

 These build systems are all designed for creating binaries.
 Forge delegates to your build system of choice when actually compiling your service.

-## More about Forge
+## More about Skunkworks

-The forge project contains development and deployment tooling for working with microservices applications on top of kubernetes.
+The skunkworks project contains development and deployment tooling for working with microservices applications on top of kubernetes.

 Using kubernetes to run a microservices style application (a service